Mongo2Go/Mongo2Go/README.md

 ![Logo](https://raw.github.com/JohannesHoppe/Mongo2Go/master/src/mongo2go_200_200.png)

 Mongo2Go is a manged wrapper around the latest MongoDB binaries.
-It targets **.NET 3.5.** and should work in later version, too.
+It targets **.NET 3.5.** and should work in later versions, too.
 Currently the Nuget package contains the executables of _mongo**d**_, _mongoimport_ and _mongoexport_ v2.2.0-rc1 (32bit).

-It has two use cases:
+Mongo2Go has two use cases:

 1. Providing multiple, temporary and isolated MongoDB databases for unit tests (or to be precise: integration tests)
 2. Providing a quick to set up MongoDB database for a local developer environment